ibm-cloud-docs/vpc/limitations.md

 * Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud}} console.
 For example, the virtual server name change might not be reflected in the {{site.data.keyword.cloud_notm}} console, or on the billing invoice, yet it appears correctly in the user's list of running instances.

 * Direct Link on Classic access to VPC is supported through [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) only.
 Direct Link (release 2.0) does not have this limitation.

+### Billing note
+When the VPC billing system reports network traffic from load balancers and VPNs, the resources are identified with a nonstandard name.
+The resource is indentified using the prefix `instance-`, followed by the last 16 digits of the back-end virtual server instance.

+For example, if the load balancer UUID is `10000`, but it is running in a virtual server instance that has an internal UUID of `75007600770078007900`.
+The last 16 digits of the instance UUID are: `7600770078007900`.

+The CRN will identify the load balancer as follows:`crn:v1:bluemix:public:is:eu-gb:a/0000000001::load-balancer:instance-7600770078007900`.

 ## Virtual private cloud restrictions
 {: #virtual-private-cloud-restrictions}